Europe’s Future Revealed

 As for thee, O king, thy thoughts came into thy mind upon thy bed, what should come to pass hereafter: and he that revealeth secrets maketh known to thee what shall come to pass.
 But as for me, this secret is not revealed to me for any wisdom that I have more than any living, but for their sakes that shall make known the interpretation to the king, and that thou mightest know the thoughts of thy heart.

-The dream was an answer to the king wondering what the future would hold for his kingdom.
+The dream was God’s answer to the king’s wondering about what the future would hold for his kingdom.

 What did the king see in his dream?